Introduction to Python

 With the zip

-function you can compress several iterable structures into a single one, that is, you can group several Ax structures into a single B structure.
-The B structure is formed by tuples of the elements of the Ax structures.
+function, you can combine multiple iterable structures into one, meaning it allows you to group several elements from the structures Ax into a single structure B. The structure B is composed of tuples of the elements from the structures Ax.

 nombres = ["Manolo", "Andres", "Fernando"]altura = [181, 178, 180]my_zip = list(zip(nombres, altura))my_zip